headline-design/pipeline-ui/README.md

 We are actively working on adding new components to PIPELINE and will be sharing more information on the roadmap very soon.

 ## Modifying and Using the library on local machine:
-1. Delete node modules and package-lock files
+1. Delete dist, node-modules and package-lock files
 2. Create a new folder in src
 3. add an index.js file in the new folder
 4. Add any new dependecies as neccesary to the package.json file for pipeline-ui